Corbett Tiger Reserve — location and key facts

 Primary Access City (6 zones)

-Ramnagar — serves Jhirna, Dhela, Bijrani, Dhikala, Durgadevi, Garjia zones
+Ramnagar — Jhirna, Dhela, Bijrani, Dhikala, Durgadevi, Garjia zones

 Secondary Access City (2 zones)

-Kotdwar — serves Sonanadi (Vatanvasa gate) and Pakhro (Pakhro gate)
+Kotdwar — Sonanadi (Vatanvasa gate) and Pakhro (Pakhro gate)

 Rail Station: Ramnagar Railway Station (RMR)

-Airport: Pantnagar Airport (PGH) — approximately 90 km from Ramnagar
+Airport: Pantnagar Airport (PGH) — approx 90 km from Ramnagar

 Bus Terminal: Ramnagar Bus Stand